Gayatrichauhan665/Dahlia/README.md

 # Strange
 Basic discord bot made in python using discord.py
-Made for having fun in the discord server with friends
+Made for having fun in the discord server with friends Very easy to update data as per your requirements

 Features:
 1) can send inspirational quotes